san-sei/documents/content/en/docs/For_users/login.md

 toc: true
 ---

-In order to login, you need to have an active account in [IDmelon panel](#https://panel.idmelon.com/).
-So before logging in to your panel, make sure that you have an active account.
+In order to login, you need to have an active account in [IDmelon Panel](#https://panel.idmelon.com/).

 The first step to log in is to open [this link](#https://panel.idmelon.com/).
 So after openning IDmelon panel, you will see the image below, which shows multiple ways to log in.

 ## Login page

-- You can login by clicking on "Sign in with a security key", for this one to work, you need to have IDmelon mobile app installed on your phone wiht either a Reader or Pairing Tool installed on your computer or you can also use a FOB to tap and log in.
+- You can login by clicking on "Sign in with a security key", for this one to work, you need to have IDmelon mobile app installed on your phone with either a Reader or Pairing Tool installed on your computer or you can also use a FOB to tap and log in.

 - If you do not have any of the above tools to log in, you can choose "Sign-in options", which will be dicussed later.